Wheel factorization: Description

-The trial division method consists of dividing the number to be factorized successively by the first integers (2, 3, 4, 5, ...) until finding a divisor.
-For wheel factorization, one starts from a small list of numbers, called the basis — generally the first few prime numbers; then one generates the list, called the wheel, of the integers that are coprime with all numbers of the basis.
-Then to find the smallest divisor of the number to be factorized, one divides it successively by the numbers in the basis, and in the wheel.
+The trial division method consists of dividing the number to be factorized by the integers in increasing order (2, 3, 4, 5, ...) successively.
+A common improvement consists of testing only by primes, i.e. by 2, 3, 5, 7, 11, ….
+With the wheel factorization, one starts from a small list of numbers, called the basis (usually the first few primes); then, one generates the list, called the wheel, of the integers that are coprime with all the numbers in the basis.